AICPA Fellowship for Minority Doctoral Students

 Eligible applicants must meet the following requirements:

-- Applied to an AACSB, ACBSP or IACBE accredited Ph.D. program and awaiting word on acceptance; b) been accepted into a Ph.D. program; or c) already matriculated in a Ph.D. program and pursuing appropriate coursework.
-(Fellowships will be awarded to only those who are admitted and attend traditional, residential, full-time doctoral programs in accounting at universities accredited by the AACSB, ACBSP and IACBE.
-Part-time, on-line, and executive programs will not be funded.
+- already matriculated in an accredited, full-time Ph.D. or DBA program and pursuing appropriate coursework.
+(Fellowships will be awarded to only those who are admitted and attend traditional, residential, full-time doctoral programs in accounting at universities accredited by the AACSB, ACBSP and IACBE).
+Part-time and online programs or executive doctoral programs will not be considered for funding.

-- Minority student of Black or African American; Hispanic or Latino; Native American or Alaska Native; Native Hawaiian or Pacific Islander ethnicity
+- Be a minority student of American Indian/Alaskan Native, Asian, Black or African American; Hispanic/Latino (Latinx); Native Hawaiian or Pacific Islander race/ethnicity

-- Attend school on a full-time basis and plan to remain enrolled full-time until attainment of Ph.D. degree
+- Attend school on a full-time basis and plan to remain enrolled full-time until attainment of doctoral degree

 - Agree not to work full-time in a paid position or accept responsibility for teaching more than one course per semester as a teaching assistant, or dedicate more than one quarter of your time as a research assistant